Squarespace/base-template/collections/README.md

 Collections
 -----------

 This folder contains collection definitions.
+Collections allow you to group together a set of pages, like a gallery, blog or album.
 Collections are JSON-T templates that determine how data on your site is rendered.
 Each collection should have a configuration file (`.conf`) and a `.item` and/or `.list` file.

 ### Collection Configuration (collection.conf)